josephmontes/VAA/README.md

         - This could help explain the notable change in 4-Seam Fastball location from year to year, since he gets his 4-Seam Fastball to work by playing off of these pitches

   - In 2023, the usage rate of his 4-Seam Fastball is under 50% for the first time since his Cy Young season in 2018 (according to Baseball Savant)
-    - His Curveball, Slider and Changeup are legitimate plus pitches in every aspect, and throwing them more has really worked for him in 2023 despite not having an overly effective 4-Seam Fastball, as he is currently an NL Cy Young front-runner
+    - His Curveball, Slider and Changeup are legitimate plus pitches, and throwing them more has worked really well for him in 2023 despite not having an overly effective 4-Seam Fastball, as he is currently an NL Cy Young front-runner
     - In 2023, batters have a 0.375 wOBA against his 4-Seam Fastball with a 0.409 xwOBA
       - These are the highest marks against his 4-Seam Fastball in his career